AbztractBoy/NFT-Nexus/README.md

-# NFT-Nexus
+# Moon Pi
-NFT Nexus is a decentralized application (dApp) built on the Pi Network, enabling users to create, mint, and trade NFTs seamlessly.
+Moon Pi is a decentralized application (dApp) built on the Pi Network, enabling users to create, mint, and trade NFTs seamlessly.
 The platform includes an integrated marketplace, empowering creators and collectors to engage in the digital asset economy.

 # Features
 NFT Creation: Easily create unique digital assets using an intuitive interface.